Undergraduate Research & Scholarships

 URAP Program Manager and Advisor

 Stefanie Ebeling joined the Office of Undergraduate Research in 2005 as the student advisor for the Undergraduate Research Apprentice Program.
-Since 2011, she functions as the liaison to both students and faculty mentors, and coordinates all aspects of the program.
+Since 2011, she functions as the liaison to both students and faculty mentors and coordinates all aspects of the program.
 Stefanie first came to UC Berkeley in 1991 as a visiting student from the University of Hamburg, where she finished her graduate degree in Second Language Acquisition.
 Aside from enjoying her role of helping undergraduates and mentors connect, Stefanie is a bit of a nerd who loves to grapple with new technology.

 Alicia Hayes

-Alicia Hayes has been an advisor in the Office of Undergraduate Research and Scholarships since 2001.
-In this role, she manages the scholarship selection processes for several prestigious and nationally competitive scholarship and fellowship competitions, in addition to maintaining the website.
-Alicia is also working to advance the professional growth of advisors as demonstrated through her work with the campus Advising Network Community.
-In addition, she is an active member in the National Association of Fellowship Advisors (NAFA) and has served on the NAFA Board of Directors and as the organization’s Secretary.
-Alicia was the first in her family to graduate from college and holds graduate degrees in History and Public Administration.
-In her spare time, she continues her involvement with students by serving as a mentor to first generation college students.
-Alicia is clearly passionate about making educational enrichment opportunities more accessible to every student she encounters.
+Alicia Hayes has been the program manager and senior advisor of the OURS National Scholarships Office since 2001.
+In this role, she manages the scholarship selection processes for numerous nationally competitive scholarship and fellowship competitions, including the Rhodes, Goldwater, and Truman scholarships.
+In 2010 and 2022, Alicia received the Chancellor’s Outstanding Staff Award, presented to individual staff members and teams demonstrating exceptional initiative to impact the UC Berkeley campus community significantly.
+Alicia is also an active National Association of Fellowship Advisors (NAFA) member and has consistently served on several committees, the NAFA Board of Directors, and as the organization’s Secretary.
+In 2021 she was selected as the recipient of the NAFA’s Suzanne McCray Award for Excellence in Service.
+Alicia is the first in her family to graduate from college and holds advanced degrees in History and Public Administration.
+Alicia is passionate about student-centered advising and making educational enrichment opportunities more accessible to every student she encounters.

 Profile of Jessica Stevenson Stewart